nemonik/hands-on-DevOps/readme.md

   > Could not fetch inspec profile in "inspec.rb"

   Then you are not in the correct folder.
 You need to be in the root of the `helloworld-web` directory of your project.

-Open Heimdall-lite https://mitre.github.io/heimdall-lite/, select `Load JSON`, the `Browse` to navigate to `inspec_hellworld.json` in the root of the class project and upload to view the results.

 ### 8.11.20.
 Add automated functional test to pipeline